nosferatum2/sfcc/build_tools/README.md

   [jenkins-project-config]: images/jenkins-project-config.png

-  To continue the setup please choose either the "Multiple SCMs" option for Git repositories or the "Subversion" option for SVN repositories.
+  To continue the setup please choose either the "Git" option for Git repositories or the "Subversion" option for SVN repositories.
+Older Jenkins servers may have "Multiple SCMs" as an option here, which can also be used for Git repositories.

   If you are setting up Git repositories please read the following instructions.
 If not please skip below to the section on Subversion.

-### Git Repository Setup
+## Git Repository Setup

   To setup a Git repositories in Jenkins for use with our build script please choose the "Git" option under "Source Code Management"